Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6XD_Hardware_Overview.md

 #### Opto-isolated Inputs

 The opto-isolated inputs can be wired either NPN or PNP, depending on the requirements of the system they are interfacing with.
+Note there inputs are designed for digital signals only.

 ![Diagram showing the connection of the Duet 3 MB6XD opto-isolated inputs](/duet_boards/duet_3_mb6xd/duet3_mb_6xd_v1.0_opto_in.png =600x)